18F/handbook/_pages/hiring-and-jobs/hiring.md

 ### TTS internal competitions and developmental opportunities

 The following explains the process for initiating TTS internal competitions and developmental opportunities.
-All opportunities must be openly competed at TTS.
-This includes detail opportunities.
+All opportunities within TTS, including details, must be openly competed.

 For information specific to initiating an internal or external detail once a selection has been made after competition, please review the [details page]({{site.baseurl}}/assignee-detail) of the handbook.